Interstate 20 in Louisiana: Route description

 I-20 enters Louisiana about 20 mi east of Marshall, Texas, near Waskom.
 I-20 passes through Greenwood to the north of town, where US 80/US 79 serve as the main east–west highway.
 I-20 enters Shreveport about 5 mi east of Greenwood.
 I-20 intersects I-220 (the north Shreveport bypass) and Louisiana Highway 3132 (LA 3132, the south Shreveport bypass) on the westside of the city.
 On the way to Downtown Shreveport, I-20 intersects US 171 and serves as the current northern terminus of I-49.

 As I-20 leaves Shreveport, it passes through Bossier City where it shares an overlap with US 71.
-I-20 passes north of Barksdale AFB where it intersects I-220 and heads east toward Monroe.
+I-20 passes north of Barksdale AFB where it intersects I-220 with no access to the northern terminus of LA 1267 and heads east toward Monroe.
 On its way to Monroe, I-20 traverses mainly rural, hilly terrain as it passes through the towns of; Minden, Arcadia, Grambling, Ruston (where it intersects US 167), and West Monroe.

 I-20 passes through Monroe, where it intersects US 165.
 East of Monroe, I-20 enters flatter terrain as it passes through Rayville, Delhi, and Tallulah.
 About 15 mi east of Tallulah, I-20 crosses over the Mississippi River into Vicksburg, Mississippi.